benhyland/personal-site/pages/command-line-tools.md

 tcpdump monitors network interfaces and captures traffic on them for display or for later analysis.
 Normally we will need superuser privileges to start a capture session.

-To capture all tcp packets on a particular port to file:
+To capture all tcp packets on a particular port to file, using the maximum buffer size to capture spikier traffic without dropping packets:

-	tcpdump -i eth0 -w outfile 'tcp port 9001'
+	tcpdump -i eth0 -w outfile -B 65535 'tcp port 9001'

 Recorded dumps can be analysed with [wireshark](http://www.wireshark.org/docs/).
 Fairly powerful filter languages are available in both [tcpdump](http://www.tcpdump.org/manpages/pcap-filter.7.html) and [wireshark](http://wiki.wireshark.org/DisplayFilters) to help make capture and analysis more tractable.